FontysVenlo/prj1-docker-web/README.md

 This docker container is based on the official [php-apache](https://hub.docker.com/_/php) container.

-We extends the base container with a couple of extensions that might be needed during the project.
+The base container is extended with a couple of extensions that might be needed during the project.

 ## Extensions: